Joint memoir explores trauma, friendship between combat veteran and photojournalist

 “So, if it feels close enough and personal enough to you as a reader to feel like it was a journal, that you were there, then it means on some level that we’ve managed to get a depth of detail and intimacy that will really let the reader into what we were think and feeling at those moments,” He said.
 “And in that sense, that’s always going to be an objective.”

-Brennan said that writing in the present tense allows the reader to feel like they were on the same journey as the authors.
+Brennan said he and O’Reilly chose to write in the present tense, hoping that would allow readers to feel they were accompanying the authors on their journey.

 “You always want to show, not tell,” he said.
 “And if we were writing about all of this as though it were in the past, we’re telling you what we were going through, and we wanted to show people what’s it’s like to be wounded, what it’s like to go to war, and come home both as a combatant and as someone documenting those wars as a journalist.”